thegrumpys/odop/docs/Help/features.md

  more detailed answers to his questions.
 The user can read information at his own pace and return to the design process as soon as the desired information is obtained.

+* Tutorial

+ The spring design example comes with carefully structured lessons to help a new user get started quickly.
+ The tutorial will "re-play" any of several pre-arranged sessions that are designed to illustrate program capabilities and features.
+ Other sessions illustrate problem solving techniques as well as provide sample solutions to several generally available reference book problems.
+ Detailed comments are imbedded to explain the solution process.

 [Help](./)